 International data transfer and data localisation

-There are no significant or generally applicable data transfer restrictions in the United States.
+The changing privacy zeitgeist has altered not only the privacy and data protection regime within the United States, but it also threatens to change how the United States approaches certain transfers of information between the United States and other countries.
+There are no significant or generally applicable international data transfer restrictions in the United States.
 That said, the United States has taken steps to provide compliance mechanisms for companies that are subject to data transfer restrictions set forth by other countries.
-In particular, the United States was approved in 2012 as the first formal participant in the Asia-Pacific Economic Cooperation (APEC) Cross-Border Privacy Rules system, and the FTC's Office of International Affairs further works with consumer protection agencies globally to promote cooperation, combat cross-border fraud and develop best practices.105
+In particular, the United States was approved in 2012 as the first formal participant in the Asia-Pacific Economic Cooperation (APEC) Cross-Border Privacy Rules system, and the FTC's Office of International Affairs further works with consumer protection agencies globally to promote cooperation, combat cross-border fraud and develop best practices.115

 Another cross-border issue that has experienced recent activity is law enforcement access to extraterritorial data.
 Historically, the mutual legal assistance treaty (MLAT) system has governed cross-border transfers of data for law enforcement purposes.
 In recent years, however, the rise of cloud computing has led to more and more data being stored somewhere other than the jurisdiction in which it was created, placing strain on the system as the antiquated MLAT process was insufficiently nimble to keep up with the increased demand.
 Other countries therefore became increasingly concerned about their inability to obtain timely evidence, as US technology companies frequently held the relevant information but were barred by US law from turning it over to foreign governments without going through the MLAT process.